Unlocking the potential of Composable Architecture with content modeling

 The editor can select “Hero” as the Template for the presentation style of the available content item in the region.
 The region type contains additional properties and display options for the child content within it, as defined above.

 With this level of composability, if the editor wanted to test a new design for the banner, they could change a few options and create something entirely new with little effort.
-For example, if the editor wanted to change the alignment to be on the right and the background colour to red, they could change the region quickly.
+For example, if the editor wanted to change the alignment to be on the right and the background color to red, they could change the region quickly.

 This also means you can use the content in other channels and contexts without having the presentation properties bleed into it and impact the reuse.
 As an editor, they could also use regions in more complex ways.
 One example would be a carousel.